-The third match was a repeat of the second, with Victoria’s purple line cutting a perfect path to victory over South Australia, above the DL target and below the inaccurate prediction of poor old BSO – BSEQ’s change of heart came in over 34; the fourth pretty much followed suit as Victoria eased past NSW; BSEQ was on the winner all the way, had a panic attack and switched sides as the crunch overs approached, then jumped back on the bandwagon just before the end, saying “See?
+The third match was a repeat of the second, with Victoria’s red line cutting a perfect path to victory over South Australia, above the DL target and below the inaccurate prediction of poor old BSO – BSEQ’s change of heart came in over 34; the fourth pretty much followed suit as Victoria eased past NSW; BSEQ was on the winner all the way, had a panic attack and switched sides as the crunch overs approached, then jumped back on the bandwagon just before the end, saying “See?
 I was right all along.”

 It got a little interesting in the fifth match, as Tasmania just got there in the last over over SA, with 2 wickets in hand.
 BSEQ was wrong all the way through – but in the closing overs, only by a run or two.

 In match six, Queensland stumbled along to 202, but WA couldn’t get anywhere close.
 All three methods predicted this, through the faint sound of snoring.

 SA played Tasmania in match seven, and so many cool things happened that it needs a dot point list: